Want to sign up for our blog?

 Accidents can happen to even the most controlled kitty!
 But, if your pet’s bathroom behaviour has changed noticeably, it’s time to investigate the cause.
 Unusual bathroom conduct can be unpleasant but it can be a sign that your furry friend is unhappy, stressed, being territorial - or that they’re feeling poorly, so it’s important to understand what’s going on, why your cat is spraying and how to stop it.

+Many pet parents face a cat urinating in the house problem at some point.
 To help you find out how your cat is feeling, we’ve listed 5 common reasons your cat might be urinating outside of their litter box.

 1. Your Cat Needs A Set Routine

 So try to find out what might be concerning your kitty, and make sure you keep them to a regular routine.
 For example, you should always feed your cat at the same time each day, and if your cat is an outdoor explorer, be sure to keep their outdoor time to a set schedule.
+Establishing predictability helps reduce the chance of why is my cat peeing in the house becoming a recurring issue.

 cat not sure whether it can go in the litter box

-2. Stress is Causing the Spray
+2. Stress is Causing the Cat to Spray

 Sometimes unexpected urinating is a way for your cat to say that they’re not feeling happy.
 There are lots of things that can affect how our pets feel, so it’s important to understand what is causing stress.
+When stress builds, it can manifest with a cat urinating in the house, spraying, or your cat peeing a lot compared with normal.

 Common kitty stress factors can include: